FREQUENTLY ASKED QUESTIONS

-At Santa Fe Birth Center birthing women are clients not patients.
+At Santa Fe Birth Center birthing people are clients, not patients.
 We espouse the midwifery model of care – meaning that we support birth’s transformative, normal, physiologic process, requiring tender attention but most often little or no intervention.
-Santa Fe Birth Center is a free-standing, State accredited center staffed by licensed midwives, certified nurse midwives, and doulas.
+Santa Fe Birth Center is a free-standing, State accredited center staffed by licensed midwives.
 All the staff seek to know every client and family’s unique needs and desires to provide continuity of care prenatally, through birth and postpartum.
 Individual attention is our primary intention.

 Is out of hospital birth safe?

-A common assumption is that when birth went into hospitals in the 1930’s and 1940’s and mortality rates decreased at that time that hospital birth must be safer.
-However Majorie Tew, an epidemiologist who examined thousands of birth records documents in her book, Safer Birth?
-A Critical History of Midwifery Care, that similar populations of women who birthed at home had the same decrease in mortality.
-Mortality’s decrease for hospital and home birth populations occurred because of the introduction of antibiotics, increased sanitation, and better nutrition.
-Studies also confirm that women eligible for birth center births have lower morbidity rates than similar populations of women using hospitals.
-For example, women using birth centers have a six percent cesarean rate --if hospital transport is necessary-- whereas similar populations of women using hospitals have a 12 percent cesarean section rate.
-(American Association of Birth Centers) Santa Fe Birth Center staff encourages people to research birth options and statistics to feel comfortable with choice of birth place.
+For many, out of hospital birth is a safe option.
+Studies confirm that women eligible for birth center births have lower morbidity rates than similar populations of women using hospitals.
+For example, women using birth centers have a six percent cesarean rate --if hospital transport is necessary-- whereas similar populations of women using hospitals have a 12 percent cesarean section rate (American Association of Birth Centers).
+Santa Fe Birth Center staff encourages people to research birth options and statistics to feel comfortable with choice of birth place.